DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

    - Resource: Simple
    - Mechanic: Rather than re-drawing using an Ace, you can use Aces as an Action to trigger an effect corresponding to their suit.
 When you choose this Power (up to twice), select two of the following effects.
       - Ace of Clubs: you can play this card to interrupt an enemy’s turn and make a single action - even if you already went that round
-      - Ace of Diamonds: As an action, you recover 2 Power Points OR each member of your party recovers 1 Point
+      - Ace of Diamonds: As an action, you recover 2 Energy Points OR each member of your party recovers 1 Point
       - Ace of Hearts: As an action, you can heal one Health Point for yourself or an ally within 3 squares
       - Ace of Spades: As an action, you can strike an enemy with an automatic hit with a Power of your choosing
    - Prerequisites: Level 3